 In every case, the outcome is the same: safer, longer-lasting, and more cost-efficient assets.
 By adapting to the unique damage mechanisms of each industry, FFS ensures engineering teams make informed, risk-based decisions instead of relying on assumptions or guesswork.

-At Ideametrics, Fitness-for-Service (FFS) assessment follows a structured methodology outlined in API-579/ASME FFS-1.
+At Ideametrics Global Engineering, Fitness-for-Service (FFS) assessment follows a structured methodology outlined in API-579/ASME FFS-1.
 While the level of detail may vary depending on the assessment level (1, 2, or 3), the process generally follows these steps:

 1. Data Collection